Yawen17/NYC_uber/README.md

 ### 2. Key of Geo locations
 The most critical step is to assign Uber pickup locations to the neareast surrounding subway station.
 This can be done by Geopy, matching each pickup location to all subway stations one at a time.
-By calculating and comparing all the results, python select the shortest distance between two points and match a subway station.
-All Uber pickup locations are matched up with their nearest subway station.
+By calculating and comparing all the results, python select the shortest distance between two points and match the nearest subway station.
+All Uber pickup locations are matched up with their nearest subway stations.
 We then calculate the average distance from nearest MTA station to Uber pick-up locations.
-Distances are outputs in this regard.
+Average Distances are saved as outputs in the mta_uber.csv.

 ### 3. Key of dates
 Merge the weekly data of DB-swipes into monthly data, identical to the DB-Uber timeline.